-Any custom-defined SFRs are added to a dedicated register group called Custom, which you can choose to display in the Register window.
+Any custom-defined SFRs are added to a dedicated register group called Custom, which you can choose to display in the Registers window.
 Your custom-defined SFRs are saved in projectCustomSFR.sfr.
+This file is automatically loaded in the IDE when you start C-SPY with a project whose name matches the prefix of the filename of the sfr file.